 blog image

 Nakamise Street is a 250 m shopping street stretching from Kaminarimon Gate to Sensoji Temple.
 There are plenty of shops selling souvenirs and snacks.
 It’s fun to just walk in and out of the many shops, and it’s a wonderful place to buy some souvenirs for yourself or gifts for friends and family back home.
 Try some of the Japanese snacks while you make your way down the street.
 You’re sure to find them delicious!
-It’s going to be really crowded so make sure you hold on to your children.
+It’s going to be packed, so make sure you hold on to your children.

 Address: 2-3-1 Asakusa, Taito-ku, Tokyo (in front of Sensoji Temple)

-Access: a 2 minute walk from Asakusa Station
+Access: a 2-minute walk from Asakusa Station

 Hours: depends on each store (from 10 or 11 am to 4 or 5 pm on average)